 Migration use cases

 This section identifies the use cases that may benefit from migrating a Virtual Machine from one source site to a destination site, both belonging to the EGI Federated Cloud.
-This use cases specifically target offline migration, as discussed in the previous section.
+These use cases specifically target offline migration, as discussed in the previous section.
 For the purpose of this document, we have identified the following use cases:

 Migration to Prevent Redeployment of Software